pfcooley/asoug-test/docs/source/Phases of Integration.rst

 Phase 2 - API Integration
 -------------------------

-The API Integration Phase is to accomplish early integration :ref: 'Adding Satellites' and familiarity with the ATLAS Freedom API.
+The API Integration Phase is to accomplish early integration :ref:`Adding Satellites` and familiarity with the ATLAS Freedom API.
 We expect that at the end of this phase the customer understands the API and can execute the following objectives:

 .. list-table::
    :widths: 10 35 10 10